Dr Magda Evans Chartered Psychologist / Psychotherapist / Trauma Informed

 At the end of the assessment, we will agree to what terms feel right for you at this particular time.
 We will then schedule these appointments at a mutually agreeable time.
 Therapy works best if you can commit to a 50 minute session at the same time every week.
 Throughout the course of therapy we will review how we’re doing as well as our session arrangements.

-As a counselling psychologist and psychotherapist I work with adults using an adaptable, holistic and flexible approach.
-This means that I use ideas and understandings from a broad range of approaches and therapies so that by working together we can develop a way of working that best meets your personal needs and aims.
+I work with adults using an adaptable, holistic and flexible approach.
+This means that I use ideas and understandings from a broad range of approaches and therapies so that by working together we can develop a way of working that best meets your individual needs and aims.